Billmate/woocommerce/src/Readme.txt

 = How do I get started? =

-The first thing you have to do is to get an account at Billmate.se.
-Yo can create an account at https://billmate.se/anslut-webbshop/.
+The first thing you have to do is to get an account at qvickly.io.
+Yo can create an account at https://qvickly.io.
 Then you download the plugin and install it.
-If you like to make test purchases please contact Billmate, and we will help you.
+If you like to make test purchases please contact Qvickly, and we will help you.

-= How do I make contact with Billmate? =
+= How do I make contact with Qvickly? =

 You can contact us by phone or e-mail.
-You can find phonenumbers and mailadresses at https://billmate.se/kontakt/
+You can find phonenumbers and mailadresses at https://qvickly.io

-= Is there anything else I need before I can use Billmate plugin on my webstore? =
+= Is there anything else I need before I can use Qvickly plugin on my webstore? =

 I depends on what payment methods you will use.
 If you use cardpayment you need to sign a acquiring agreement with a acquirer.
 If you use bankpayment, you need a contract with Trustly.
-If you use Invoce or/and partpayment, then you need a contract with Billmate.
+If you use Invoce or/and partpayment, then you need a contract with Qvickly.

-= How much does it cost to use Billmate? =
+= How much does it cost to use Qvickly? =

 We have different prices depending on what you choose.
-You can read more about it at https://billmate.se/priser
+You can read more about it at https://qvickly.io

 = Can I use Wordfence or other Firewall plugin? =
 You need to make sure our callback IP, 54.194.217.63, is whitelisted  in Wordfence.
 Navigate to "Wordfence -> Options" and scroll down to "Other Options".
 Add our ip-number next to "Whitelisted IP addresses that bypass all rules" and it should go.